annikola/mpi-bitonic-sort/README.md

 # mpi-bitonic-sort
 Parallel &amp; Distributed Computer Systems - Homework 2

-Instruction in order to run the implementation on Aristotelis:
+Instructions in order to run the implementation on Aristotelis:

 1) After you login to Aristotelis, execute the following in the same order as below:
 ```